For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Let Music Transport You

 On every trip local music will inevitably tickle your ears.
 Somewhere along your travels there will be regional or cultural sounds echoing through the café, bar, restaurant, or hotel.
 When I hear music that makes my heart dance I immediately ask about it, find out what it is, and buy it on iTunes.
 Sometimes — when I know the music will likely be similar to home — I build my own playlist before the trip.
 On a trip to Vermont I made a James Taylor mix.
 On a trip to the Berkshires I compiled my Downton Abbey favorites.
-Either way when I’m back and I hear the music it transports me to the wonderment and essence of our travels.
+Either way when I’m back and I hear the music it transports me to the wonderment, memory, and essence of our travels.

 Time Traveling with a Journal